 Now that you know some reasons mattress toppers can benefit side sleepers, you probably want to know what to look for when shopping around.

-Things to Look for in a Mattress Topper for Side Sleepers
+Things to Look for in the Best Mattress Topper for Side Sleepers

 When sleeping, support and pressure relief can provide better body alignment and a better night’s rest.
 Here, we’ll cover the importance of these and how a mattress topper may improve your comfort level.

 In contrast to an ill-suited mattress, a mattress topper can provide improved support for side sleepers.
-When a mattress is too soft or too firm, the heavier areas, such as the hips and shoulders, lack support and often lead to an achy body.
+When a mattress is too soft or too firm, the heavier areas, such as the shoulders and hips, lack support and often lead to an achy body.

 A mattress topper can help bring your body back into alignment.
 And with a number of levels of thickness to choose from, you can go from “Oh, that feels nice” to “Where have you been all my life?” support.